tahaak67/KotlinWorkshop-KMP-Hotreload/README.md

+## How to run in hot reload mode?
+You can open the app in hot reload mode by running the `:composeApp:runHot` Gradle task.

+> Only the desktop target supports hot reload at the moment

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.